On Regularized Square-root Regression Problems: Distributionally Robust Interpretation and Fast Computations: Numerical Experiments

 \subsection{Alternating Direction Method of Multipliers for Solving the Square-root Regularized Problem}

 To justify the necessity of our second order based method PPDNA in Section~\ref{sec:algorithm}, here we develop two first order methods based on the highly popular alternating direction method of multipliers (ADMM) \citep{glowinski1975approximation,gabay1976dual} framework to compare our PPDNA against them.
-Moreover, the developed ADMM algorithms can also serve the purpose of generating a good initial point to warm-start our PPDNA.

 Now we describe the implementation of ADMM for solving {an equivalent form of the square-root regularized problem \eqref{eq:P} and its dual problem \eqref{eq:D}.
 By introducing slack variables $\alpha\in\mathbb{R}^n$, $\xi\in\mathbb{R}^n$, and $x\in\mathbb{R}^N$, we obtain their equivalent forms respectively as follows}